fluxcd/flux/docs/guides/use-private-git-host.md

 You will need to explicitly tell `fluxd` to use that service account by uncommenting and possible adapting the line `# serviceAccountName: flux` in the file `flux-deployment.yaml` before applying it.

+## If using Helm

+If you are deploying flux via a Helm chart, then you will need to add the contents of you known_hosts file as a Value `ssh.known_hosts`.

+Currently you can't reference a pre-existing ConfigMap from the Helm Chart.